mecotrade/kidtracker/README.md

 from public networks, that is, it should have a public ip address, and, probably, an associated domain name.
 By default, the application listens devices on port `8001`, suppose the very same port is mapped to public network.
-Then the following text message sent to device makes it start connecting to the application:
+Then the following text message sent to the device makes it start connecting to the application:
 ```
 pw,123456,ip,<public IP address or domain>,8001#
 ```
 Here `123456` is the default password, which is most probably set on the device.
+Other popular default passwords are `523681`, `54321`, and `654321`.
 If, however, the password was changed, the new password should be used instead of the default one.

 **It is highly recommended changing the default password!**